Anot57/OTT-Platform/OTT Platform/OTT Platform/README.md

-📙 To Build and Deploy a Modern YouTube Clone Application in React JS with Material UI 5
+📙 To Build and Deploy a Modern OTT Platform Clone Application in React JS with Material UI 5